 “There's an increase in demand for 3D PDFs from the medical team.
 We share the files daily because my team sees the value this advanced visualization brings”

 – says Dr. Koleśnik.

 Clearly, 3D advanced visualization has changed the hospital's daily practice and has brought a new and insightful dimension to working together.

 Setting up a 3D printing lab

 “Working with medically cleared software is essential”, says Dr. Koleśnik.
 He advises doing relevant research before setting up a 3D printing lab in house.
 There should be an evaluation of how many difficult cases your hospital deals with.
 If the cases are not that many, outsourcing to a 3D printing service like Materialise HeartPrint might be a better-suited option.

 The value of connection

-The value of 3D Printing has surpassed its expected benefits.
+The value of 3D Print healthcare has surpassed its expected benefits.
 It brings connection.
 The pediatric cardiology team of the Children’s Memorial Health Institute uses anatomical models to communicate with parents.
 This personal and insightful approach makes it easier for patients and their families to understand and accept the treatment process.

 Interested to learn how Medical 3D Printing contributes to Pediatric Cardiology?
 Take the next step and get in touch with one of our experts.